aospapp/aosp/external/python/cpython3/Doc/library/types.rst

 If you instantiate any of these types, note that signatures may vary between Python versions.

 Standard names are defined for the following types:

+.. data:: NoneType

+   The type of :data:`None`.

+   .. versionadded:: 3.10

 .. data:: FunctionType
           LambdaType